marcio777/cadmus/src/en/Chapter-V/Part II: Complex Interfaces.md

 add(tabbedPane);
 ```

-This will create the following:
+This will create the following if you were to put labels on the JPanels:

 ![A tabbed pane](../../Images/Chapter-V/Complex_Interfaces/tabbedpane.png)